 Referral or Adjunct Services Section: The counselor recommends two important steps for the client to take.
 First, he is to go to his spiritual mentor and ask him to if he could be his accountability partner, and that he would check up on his progress as we continue with counseling.
 Second, he must download the Covenant Eyes to his phone in order for reports about his internet activity to be sent to his mentor.
 And thirdly, he is also to attend the Breaking the Chains conference, and become part of the Celebrate Recovery group in Freedom Ministries soon after so he can hear the stories of other men. group Include a section discussing any needed

 Ethics: One of the codes that I always need to be mindful of is any where values are part of the problem and part of the solution.
 ACA Code A.4.b states that counselors can be aware of their values, but must also be careful not to impose their values on the client.
-Another ethics code that could be addressed is ACA Code A.6.a which addresses the notion of having a prior relationship.
+Another ethics code that could be addressed is ACA Code A.6.which addresses the notion of having a prior relationship.
 Because the issue is in a church setting, the client may have a relationship with the counselor prior to coming in for counseling, and it will be up to the counselor to set the boundaries for the transition to a counselor relationship.
 They will take the necessary precautions so not to allow their judgment to be impaired in the therapeutic process.
 Again, because this is in a church setting, it is likely that there may be some counseling boundaries that would need to be addressed.
 Counselors need to take necessary precautions when services outside of counseling are breached, and even more importantly, they will need to document these instances (ACA, 2014, A.6.b; A.6.c).

-Multi-cultural Considerations: Due to Juan’s Hispanic background, there is a lot of pressure to please and submit to one’s authorities.
-Juan feels even more distressed since his pornography use would make his parents and spiritual leaders disappointed in him.
+Multi-cultural Considerations: According to (cite), many Hispanic people feel a lot of pressure to please and submit to authorities… Juan may feel… distressed because his pornography use would make his parents and spiritual leaders disappointed in him.
 As his counselor, I will need to understand the pressure this puts on him, which will allow me to understand why his pornography use has caused such great social anxiety and depression in his life.
 As a 24 year old, his struggle is in learning how to keep the collectivistic nature of his culture in tact, while also learning that he is a separate individual with his own decisions to make in regards to his relationship with God.
 The culture would also include his church since it has been a dynamic influence in his life since he grew up in the church.
 The church has more of an authoritative stance on issues where if one does not do as told, they are considered to be rebelling against the spiritual authorities God has placed in his life.
-These are called power differentials, and it could impact whether or not Juan will be able to continue working with the youth.
+These are called power differentials (cite), and it could impact whether or not Juan will be able to continue working with the youth.